Few words about myself

 Following a hiatus, I returned to film photography in around 2015 or 2016 after finding the Canon AE-1 from a storage box.
 I immediately found the magic connection again and started shooting like crazy.
 The confusion from my early days was now gone and I knew exactly what I wanted to do.
 I wanted to shoot only black and white film on a 50mm lens.
 I had a clear vision of the style that I wanted.
 I basically had to wait ten years before realising what I wanted to do with the camera.
 After that i’ve been shooting practically every day and being obsessed about the craft.

 • I’ll be blunt.
-I don’t like it and I wish I could return to a time before AI got so deeply integrated in our structures.
-I’m into genuine intelligence instead.
+After a very moderate amount of initial excitement, I have come to hate AI and I wish I could return to the time before it got so deeply integrated in our structures.
+I’m 100% into genuine intelligence instead.

-So to be clear, I approach AI with extreme caution, with a skeptical eye.
+I approach AI with caution, with a skeptical eye.
 I realise that I can’t run away from it, but I’ve made a choice to rely on it as little as possible.
 I’m open to possibilities, but human made possibilities primarily.

 • Infinite Jest (David Foster Wallace)